OctopusDeploy/blog/blog/2019-05/octopus-jira-integration/index.md

 > Done means deployed to production

-If you've ever worked with development teams, you've probably heard someone say a new feature is 98% done and then it takes weeks for it be completed and deployed to production.
-This common situation has lead teams to say done means deployed to production.
+If you've ever worked with development teams, you've probably heard someone say a new feature is 98% done and then it takes weeks for it to be completed and deployed to production.
+This common situation has lead teams to say 'done' means deployed to production.

 Our Octopus plugin for Jira makes this it visible to see if an enhancement or bug fix is done and deployed to production or if it's still a work in progress.
 This new information is available directly in your Jira issues, and you can click through to Octopus for further details.
 This enables greater visibility and insight for your team and company in the tool they're most comfortable with.